All SEO should start with an SEO Audit. You need to arm yourself with information, after all, big data sets you free!

-To get to the top, we need to mimic everything that the top ranking sites have on your site…. and there are over 200 different elements we must consider.
+To get you & your business to the top, we first need to mimic everything that the current top ranking sites have done to their sites…. on your site…. and there are over 200 different elements we need to consider.

 As a website owner looking to drive more targeted traffic to your business, you first need to evaluate exactly where you are currently, compared to your rivals, so you can take the appropriate steps to improving your site’s metrics and thus your rankings.